 What’s In A Word?

 But Bauer believes otherwise.
 We see this in the final answer he gives to his viewer near the end of the video.
 He says, “Here’s the answer to your question, David.
 All of the law, all of the Torah is still valid.”
-Torahists like Bauer believe the Torah was not completed by Jesus and is therefore still valid and binding today.
-Thus, he needs to argue for a heterodox interpretation of Matthew 5:17 in which Jesus does not say He came to complete the Law, but rather He simply came to do the Law.
+Thus, he needs to argue for an interpretation of Matthew 5:17 in which Jesus does not say He came to complete the Law, but rather He simply came to do the Law.

 For someone promoting the replacement of a word in Scripture, Bauer displays a shocking lack of knowledge about exegesis and hermeneutics.
 He actually suggests that every single time you see the word fulfill in the Bible you can replace it with the word